 Item 2: Submit Official Transcripts or Official Transcript Evaluation

 Officially certified transcripts covering all undergraduate and graduate courses, with a clear indication of degrees awarded.
 All applicants who have attended a college/university outside the United States must have professional transcript evaluation by a member of the National Association of Credential Evaluation Services (NACES).
 Transcript evaluations should be sent directly to the Graduate College.

 An official report of performance on the Graduate Management Admissions Test (GMAT) or General Record Examinations (GRE) from the Educational Testing Service.
 Reported Examination results should be no older than five years.

-If applicable- International students whose native language is not English must also submit official reports of their score on the Test of English as a Foreign Language (TOEFL) or the Test of Spoken English (TSE).
+If applicable- International students whose native language is not English must also submit official reports of their score on TOEFL, IELTS, TSE, or Duolingo.
 International applicants may have additional requirements – see Graduate College graduate international admissions.

 Admission decisions are based on an appraisal of the applicant's qualifications with respect to all of the required criteria, which means that exceptions to the stated minimal requirements are occasionally made.
 Exceptions will only be granted if the faculty involved in the assessment of the application believe that the potential for successful completion of required courses and the dissertation is extremely high in spite of the borderline deficiency in meeting the admissions criteria.

 Once all information required for the application from steps 1 and 2 have been submitted, the applicant's file is reviewed by an Advisory Committee in the applicant's desired area of concentration to decide whether or not to admit the applicant.
 Your admissions coordinator will then send you information for the next steps to complete the application process.